Snap-sec/blog/_posts/[DRAFT]2026-08-12-CustomDBAccess.md

 This article is based on the reported vulnerability **"Executing Custom Database Scripts from un-authorized roles"**, classified as **Broken Access Control (BAC)**.

 > **Disclosure Note:** The affected organization's name, product name, domains, tenant identifiers, URLs, infrastructure details, and other identifying information have been intentionally removed from this article.
-Endpoint paths are retained only where necessary to explain the technical nature of the vulnerability.
+The screenshots should also be sanitized to remove or blur any remaining company-specific or sensitive information before publication.